Essex County College Facts

 The Essex County College Board of Trustees is governed by the policies and procedures outlined in the Board Policy Manual.

 College regulations are developed to exercise the authority vested in the College pursuant to N.J.S.A.
 Title 18A, N.J.A.C.
 Title 9A, and policies of the Board of Trustees.
-Section 4 of the manual contains regulations related to personnel matters.
+Section 4 of the College Regulations Manual contains regulations related to personnel matters.

 It is the policy of Essex County College not to discriminate on the basis of race, creed, color, national origin, age, marital status, familial status, affectional or sexual orientation, disability, gender identity or expression, genetic information, liability for military service, or any other category protected by applicable law.
 This policy applies to all terms, conditions, and privileges of student recruitment/enrollment, staff employment and vocational opportunities.